digitalinteraction/gecotoolbox.io/site/about.md

 **How do I join?**<br>
 If you are interested in using the toolbox, please follow the link below.
-You will be guided through the process of deciding which tools you would like to use and setting up your organisation.
+You will be guided through the process of deciding which tools you would like to use and set up your organisation online.